svetayefremova/RollDice/README.md

 4. Add haptic feedback when dice are rolled.
 5. Make the value rolled by the dice flick through various possible values before settling on the final figure.

+## Impressions
+Here is a visual impression of how the mobile app and the UI looks like:

 ![](image.gif)